25 Future Technology Megatrends and Predictions – Tech that shapes our world

 What technologies will impact our future and recreate the world of tomorrow.
 Here are the biggest technology megatrends that you need to know and understand.

-In recent decades, we have already witnessed an extraordinary technological renaissance, a time when digital innovations are not only reshaping industries and social structures, but also changing the very nature of human existence.
-We now spend much of our time using digital devices, have pledged our leisure time to a 6-inch screen, and are globally controlled by a number of powerful platforms.
+The last few decades have already seen an extraordinary technological renaissance, a time when digital innovations are not only reshaping industries and social structures, but also changing the very nature of human existence.
+We now spend much of our time on digital devices, have pledged our leisure time to a 6-inch screen, and are controlled globally by a number of powerful platforms.

 But what if we look at the new trends and megatrends of the future?
-What happens when we dare to look 10, 20 or even 30 years into the future?
-Which technologies will change the world of today and possibly fundamentally alter our lives once again and change the planet?
+What happens if we dare to look 10, 20 or even 30 years into the future?
+What technologies will change the world we live in today, potentially transforming our lives and our planet?

-This comprehensive overview lists the most influential technological megatrends and emerging technologies and paints a portrait of our possible future, from ubiquitous digitization and AI automation to the paradigm-shifting potential of the Singularity.
-These are all topics on which I speak daily with governments and executives of the world, because we can shape the future or just wait for it to come.
-One thing is certain – it will come.
+This comprehensive overview lists the most influential technological megatrends and emerging technologies and paints a portrait of our possible future, from ubiquitous digitalisation and AI automation to the paradigm-shifting potential of the singularity.
+These are all topics I talk about every day with governments and leaders around the world, because we can shape the future, or we can wait for it to come.
+One thing is certain – it is coming.

 25 Technology Trends of the Future